 - The store isn’t the main goal of your website

-- Creating content is the main focus of your website (blog, landing pages etc…)
+- Creating content is the main way for you to acquire traffic (blog, landing pages etc…)

 - You want more design flexibility